ygmpkk/react-alerts/README.md

 ## Installation

-The easiest way to use react-alerts is to install it from NPM and include it in yoru React build process (using [Webpack](https://webpack.github.io/), etc).
+The easiest way to use react-alerts is to install it from NPM and include it in your React build process (using [Webpack](https://webpack.github.io/), etc).

 ```bash
 npm install react-alerts --save